GSLabDev/gslabdev.github.io/_posts/blog/2017-03-31-pepperbox.markdown

 Pepper-Box includes template engine and random data generation function which helps to design message in any format.

 If we use it with JMeter then we can use all JMeter features.
-Pepper-Box is very useful in streaming analytics and data pipelines implementation, where input data format is tightly coupled with business problems. <!--more-->
+Pepper-Box is very useful in streaming analytics and data pipelines implementation, where input data format is tightly coupled with business problems.

 **Pepper-Box include four main components:**